 Start a Communication Log

-From this moment on, document everything.
-Keep a log of every phone call, including the date, time, who you spoke to, and a summary of the conversation.
-Save every email and letter.
-If you mail documents to the insurance company, use certified mail so you have proof of receipt.
+From now on, record everything.
+Maintain a record of each phone call, noting the date, time, the person you talked to, and a brief overview of the discussion.
+Preserve all emails and correspondence.
+When sending documents to the insurance company, utilize certified mail to ensure you have evidence of delivery.

 The Internal Appeal Process